 - parents disagree with the department about their child needing protection

 - parents are not willing to have contact with the department to ensure your child’s safety

 - parents can’t protect and care for the child at home.

 What you need to do

-If the court receives an application for a child protection order for your child, you should receive at least two days’ notice.
+If the court receives an application for a child protection order for your child, you should receive at least 2 days’ notice.

 The court will not hear the application until you’ve had reasonable notice to:

 - travel and attend court

 However, the Childrens Court can make a decision about an application for a child protection order even if you don’t attend court.

 What the court considers